itsumura-h/nim-basolato/documents/security.md

 # Session
 Basolato use [nimAES](https://github.com/jangko/nimAES) as session DB.
 We have a plan to be able to choose Redis in the future.

+If you set `sessionId` in arg of `newSession()`, it return existing session otherwise create new session.

 ```nim
 type
   SessionType* = enum